SubtleSanity/NetcodeAddons/README.md

     - Handles all the above referenceVariableXXX types to allow assigning references in inspector
     - Handles all types usable with NetworkVariable<> including custom struct types
 - Adds PropertyDrawer for my NetworkListXXX types
-    - Properly displays in the editor inspector
+    - Properly displays the list and its contents in the editor inspector
     - Can be altered in the editor inspector while running and changes will be networked.
 - Adds NetworkVariable<> Equivalents for some unity field attributes
     - RangeNetworkAttribute